GRAPHISOFT/archicad-addon-cmake/README.md

 | Archicad 24 | Visual Studio 2017 | v141 |
 | Archicad 23 | Visual Studio 2017 | v141 |

 Please note that you can always use the latest Visual Studio, but make sure you provide the correct platform toolset.

 Example for using Visual Studio 2022 with platform toolset 142:
 ```
 cmake -B Build -G "Visual Studio 17 2022" -A x64 -T v142 -DAC_API_DEVKIT_DIR=<DevKitSupportDir> .
 ```

 ### XCode (MacOS)

-Run these command from the command line to generate the XCode project.
+Run this command from the command line to generate the XCode project:

 ```
 cmake -B Build -G "Xcode" -DAC_API_DEVKIT_DIR=<DevKitSupportDir> .